jadijadi/lpic1book/1011_determine_and_configure_hardware_settings.md

 ````
 Another very useful directory here, is `/proc/sys/net/ipv4` which controls real time networking configurations.

 > All there changes will be reverted after a boot.
-You have to read config files in `/etc/` to make these changes permanent
+You have to write into config files in `/etc/` to make these changes permanent

 ### dev
 **udev** controls `/dev/` directory.
 There are abstracted devices like a hard, is /dev/sda or /dev/hd0 regardless of its brand, model or technology: